Listening To Your Children's Views

 • Your children’s feelings about the separation may be different from your own, so try not to let your own feelings influence them.

-Listening To Your Children's Views Using Other Dispute Resolution Processes
+Listening To Children and Young People's Views Using Other Dispute Resolution Processes

 exploring with a mediator or your Solicitor.
-For example, children can fill in a form (F9 Form) to tell the Sheriff /Judge about their views; children can be represented by their own Solicitor; Sheriffs sometimes ask to speak directly to children; the Sheriff can ask for a child welfare report or other court-ordered reports; children’s views can be represented by a Curator ad Litem.
-Free legal advice is available to children, young people and parents from the Scottish Child Law Centre www.sclc.org.uk.
+For example, children can fill in a form (F9 Form) to tell the Sheriff/Judge about their views; children can be represented by their own Solicitor; Sheriffs sometimes ask to speak directly to children; the Sheriff can ask for a child welfare report or other court-ordered reports; children’s views can be represented by a Curator ad Litem.

 - McGhee, C. (2011).
 Parenting Apart.
 New York: Berkley Books.